 Along the Pend d'Oreille River in the Nelson Mining Division, "sniping" above low-water level annually yields moderate returns.
 Its tributary, the Salmo River, is also productive near the mouth, and some bench leases there have yielded encouraging results of late.
-Forty-nine Creek, south-west of Nelson; Lemon Creek, in the Slocan City Mining Division; Barnes Creek, in the Arrow Lakes Mining Division; the Duncan River, and benches along Lower Kaslo Creek, in the Ainsworth Mining Division, have been yielding small returns.
+Forty-nine Creek, south-west of Nelson; Lemon Creek and Barnes Creek, in the Slocan Mining Division; the Duncan River and benches along Lower Kaslo Creek, in the Ainsworth Mining Division, have been yielding small returns.
 In Lemon Creek there are many large boulders.
 Quite coarse gold was reported from the Duncan River in 1935.